sparkwebdev/stevenpark.co.uk/src/posts/blog/2020-08-31-monthly-dev-roundup-01.md

 ---
 title: Monthly dev roundup 01
-subtitle: A round-up of the articles, tools and techniques I've discovered over the past month of August 2020.
+subtitle: A round-up of the articles, tools and techniques I've discovered during the month of August 2020.
 date: 2020-08-31
 tags: ['Useful Links']
 ---

 ## Articles

-The ***Neilson Norman group*** outline various problems with the PDF format for online reading, and user testing research on which icon signifier works best for accordion components. ***Madalyn Parker*** compares Accessibility Testing to making coffee (along with some brilliant illustrations), ***Ted Goas*** says we should begin our design stage in your collaborative document editor of choice — "It lowers the barrier to entry, makes it easier to cast a wide netand keeps people focused on the problem...", ***Leslie Mu*** discusses atomic design systems and the Pace Layering theory, ***Elad Shechter*** warns us that CSS Logical Properties (the ability to control layout through logical, rather than physical dimensions, e.g. for vertical or right-to-left text)) aren't ready for prime time and the always beautiful ***Increment*** magazine latest issue focuses on APIs.
+The ***Neilson Norman group*** outline various problems with the PDF format for online reading, and user testing research on which icon signifier works best for accordion components. ***Madalyn Parker*** compares Accessibility Testing to making coffee (along with some brilliant illustrations), ***Ted Goas*** says we should begin our design stage in your collaborative document editor of choice — "It lowers the barrier to entry, makes it easier to cast a wide netand keeps people focused on the problem...", ***Leslie Mu*** discusses atomic design systems and the Pace Layering theory, ***Elad Shechter*** warns us that CSS Logical Properties (the ability to control layout through logical, rather than physical dimensions, e.g. for vertical or right-to-left text) aren't ready for prime time and the always beautiful ***Increment*** magazine's latest issue focuses on APIs.

 {{"https://www.nngroup.com/articles/pdf-unfit-for-human-consumption/" | linkPreview | safe}}